prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 ### Deploy IoT Modules
 There are two IoT Edge System Modules that must be deployed with every edge device.
 The following instructions detail the steps to create a new IoT module to run the Docker Image created in the previous section [Build and deploy a Docker Image](#build-and-deploy-a-docker-image).

 From your Azure portal, select `IoT Edge` from the left menu selections, then select your device by its id.
-From the device page, select the `Set modules` from the uper menu bar as show below
+From the device page, select the `Set modules` from the upper menu bar as show below
 ![](/Images/azure-iot-edge-device-set-modules.png)

 <br>